kuszmaul/graveyard/README.md

 - [ ] Wrap on overflow?
 It's looking like we should...
 Currently adding 5 buckets to large tables, but even that might not be enough.

+- [ ] Vectorize libcuckoo to find out how much of the performance problem is vectorization and how much is cache effects.

+- [ ] Implement vanilla linear probing (no ordering, no search distance) for a very low load factor.